Pothos Plant

 Pruning

-Trim long runners to keep a pothos looking bushy and full.
-5”- 6” cuttings can be rooted in water or vermiculite and used to start new plants.
+How to prune a Pothos plant: Aggressively prune the long vines to keep the plant looking bushy and full.
+5”- 6” pothos stem cuttings can be rooted in water or vermiculite and used to propagate new plants.

 Propagation